 Perfect for Primary-School Kids

 DLR, a driverless overland train that kids love to sit at the front of and pretend to steer as it meanders between buildings, swooping up and down like a gentle rollercoaster.
 It’s a good way of visiting Docklands and Greenwich.

-Foundling Museum, where you can learn all about the Foundling Hospital, London’s first home for abandoned children, which stood on the site of Coram’s Fields next door (see above).
-Kids’ activity packs, audio-guides, story-books, drawing activities and events bring it to life.
+Foundling Museum, where you can learn about the Foundling Hospital, London’s first home for abandoned children, which stood on the site of Coram’s Fields next door (see above).
+Kids’ activity packs, audio-guides, drawing activities and events bring it to life.

 Perfect for Teens

 Camden and Portobello markets, the first as tacky and grungey as it comes but an essential stop for those looking for alternative clothes, accessories and magnets, the second a perennially trendy haunt for aspiring fashionistas.